 A written record shall be initiated and maintained.
 This file shall include the date received, the representative recording the grievance, a summary of the grievance, and its disposition.
-In accordance with the agreement
+In accordance with the agreement with the full-service health plans, the grievance shall be forwarded to the full-service plan immediately for response to the grievance pursuant to Title 28 Section 1300.68 (d).

-HPN reviews of all grievances received from the member directly to HPN (and subsequently submitted to the full-service health plan).
+The Medical groups review all grievances received from the member directly (and subsequently submitted to the full-service health plan).
 Documentation of this internal investigation shall be maintained within the file.
 If appropriate, the file will be sent to the QI Committee for further review and possible corrective action plan development and implementation.